ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation

 \subsection{Data Source and Collection}

-Data collection was facilitated through PostHog~\footnote{\url{https://posthog.com/}}, an analytics platform integrated into the ScrapeGraphAI library \cite{Perini_Scrapegraph-ai_2024}.
-The raw dataset contains $\sim$9 million opt-in telemetry events collected in Q2-Q3 2025; users explicitly consented to share anonymized execution data to support the maintenance and development of the open-source project.
+Data was collected through PostHog~\footnote{\url{https://posthog.com/}}, an analytics platform integrated into the ScrapeGraphAI library \cite{Perini_Scrapegraph-ai_2024}.
+The raw dataset contains $\sim$9 million opt-in telemetry events collected in Q2--Q3 2025, users explicitly consented to share anonymized execution data to support the maintenance and development of the open-source project.
 PostHog is configured to avoid PII collection, and telemetry excludes user identifiers or other personal data.
-This approach allowed us to aggregate real-world usage patterns ranging from simple testing scripts (e.g., price monitoring, real estate scraping, and market research, $\sim$50 bytes) to complex production pipelines (e.g., full articles with metadata, $\sim$50 KB) without relying on synthetic data generation.
-Each event encapsulates the full extraction lifecycle: the input prompt, the target JSON schema, the source content, the specific LLM utilized, and the generated response.
+This approach allowed us to aggregate real-world usage patterns ranging from simple testing scripts (e.g., price monitoring, real estate scraping, or market research, $\sim$50 bytes) to complex production pipelines (e.g., full articles with metadata, $\sim$50~KB) without relying on synthetic data generation.
+Each event captures the full extraction lifecycle: the input prompt, the target JSON schema, the source content, the specific LLM used, and the generated response.